kyma-project/community/sig-and-wg/sig-core/proposals/component-folder-consolidation.md

 - Runtime workload or management workload only (auto-scaling)
 - ...

-Naming standard Business API specific components **service**  sounds feasible, as they serve an API and usually require to prefix the API with the domain it is bound to, such as `application-connector-service`.
-Here, the `api-ui-layer` should be counted in as well, as its main intention is to expose a public business API requiring a security model (even if it is accessing the API Server).
-Besides that, there is a special category of API which is implementing the `OpenServiceBrokerAPI`.
-As we have multiple of them, the suggested name is **broker**.
+Naming standard Business API specific components `service`  sounds feasible, as they serve an API and usually require to prefix the API with the domain it is bound to, such as **application-connector-service**.
+Here, the **api-ui-layer** should be counted in as well, as its main intention is to expose a public business API requiring a security model (even if it is accessing the API Server).
+Besides that, there is a special category of API which is implementing the **OpenServiceBrokerAPI**.
+As we have multiple of them, the suggested name is `broker`.

-The Kubernetes API specific components usually follows one of the well-known Kubernetes patterns like **controller** and **operator**.
-Furthermore, there is currently one component which is a **job** not fitting into any other pattern.
-The components proxying other components do not fit well into any of the categories, but for now, they are proxying only K8S specific components, so we could categorize them the same way and create a new **proxy** sub-category.
+The Kubernetes API specific components usually follows one of the well-known Kubernetes patterns like `controller` and `operator`.
+Currently, one component which is a `job` does not match any pattern.
+The components proxying other components do not fit well into any of the categories, but for now, they are proxying only K8S specific components, so we could categorize them the same way and create a new `proxy` sub-category.

 ## Proposal